xinczhang4/Augmented_ReCoRL/README.md

 ### Source Code Changes
 - **src/ Modifications**:
-  - `vist_model.py`: Line 607 has been altered to utilize our unimodal-trained model as the decoder within the VIST model framework.
+  - `vist_model.py`: Line 609-613 has been altered to utilize our unimodal-trained BERT model as the decoder within the VIST model framework.
   - `scorer.py`: Line 18 (`Spice(), "SPICE"`) has been deleted due to version confliction.

 ## Training and Evaluation